markvrma/resume-parser/README.md

 ### What this does not do

-- **It cannot tell you whether you'll get the interview.** It measures how a resume is *written*, not what you've done.
+- **It cannot tell you whether you'll get the interview.** duh
-- **Keyword stuffing beats it.** Pasting a list of technologies raises technical breadth.
-There's no defence against this, and building one isn't worth it for a tool you run on yourself.
+- **Keyword stuffing beats it.** You are grading your own resume.
+Don't lie to yourself.
 - **Multi-column layouts may extract out of order.** pdf.js returns text in draw order, not reading order.
-Column reconstruction isn't attempted — if the results look scrambled, use the paste box.
+Column reconstruction isn't attempted, if the results look scrambled, use the paste box.
 - **Scanned or image-only PDFs contain no text.** There is no OCR.
 The app detects this (under 200 characters extracted) and offers the paste box.